sharkymark/postgres/README.md

 ## Functionality
 1. mounts volume of the postgres data directory to the working directory
 1. Creates user, password and db from config in docker-compose.yml
+1. Runs `init.sql` to create a database and table
 1. Starts Postgres

 ## psql client

-Add to your local machine like mac to test connectivity
+psql is added to the Python contactiner or add to your local machine like mac to test connectivity

+### local machine

 ```sh
 brew install libpq